nathan-booth/dsa/data_science_intro/shell/shell.md

 If you need to stop a command from executing because it is taking too long are you wrote in an error like a redirection in the middle of a pipe chain, then exit with CTRL+C.

+## Batch Processing

+The shell has environment variables, written in all caps, are always available.
+Use `set` to see them all but the most common are:
+* `HOME` which stores the user's home directory
+* `PWD` which stores the present working directory, the same as `pwd`
+* `SHELL` which stores the shell program in use
+* `USER` which stores the user's ID

+To print the value of the variable, use `echo $<VARIABLE>`.

+Shell variables are like a programming language's local variables.
+Create a variable and assign it a value like `<variable>=<value>`, then access its value as above with echo and $.

+Loops are used to repeat tasks.
+Their basic form is `for <variable> in <list>; do <task>; done`.
+For example, `for filename in <directory/*.csv; do echo $filename; done` lists all the CSV filenames in the directory.
+It is best practice to store the names of a set of files in a variale, like so `datasets=<directory>/*.csv`, then `for filename in $datasets; do echo $filename; done`.
+Beginners often forget to use the `$` symbol when they want to refer to the value of a variable.
+Long-time users usually run into errors by misspelling their variable.

+Using chains in the do clause of the loop to run many commands in a single loop, like `for file in <dir>/*.csv; do grep -h <column> $file; done` or `for file in <dir>/*.csv; do head -n 2 $file | tail -n 1; done`.

+In general, when working with files via the shell, avoid using spaces in the file name.
+Otherwise, you must enclose the whole file name in single quotes, like `'July 2019 Data.csv'`. `July 2019 Data.csv` looks like 3 different files to the shell.

 ## Resources

 ## Notes